LearnFL/proj-web-tindog/README.md

 This simple web page was a part a challenge, the main focus of which was Bootstrap and responsive design.
+This great idea belongs to London App Brewery.
+Please visit their web page for more informtion.

 Challenged by London App Brewery https://www.londonappbrewery.com/ Coded by Dennis Rotnov.